 A Kolmogorov-Smirnov test demonstrated that T1 values in this area violated the normality assumption (p ≤ .05).
 According to the Mann-Whitney U test, age-related significant increase in average T1 values were reported in 38 ROIs including bilateral Precentral Gyrus, bilateral Middle Frontal Gyrus, bilateral Supplementary Motor area (SMA), left Middle Occipital Gyrus, bilateral Postcentral Gyrus bilateral and bilateral Heschl’s Gyrus.
 The average T1 values measured in these ROIs are given in Fig. 2.c.

-All in all, we have demonstrated that there is a trend indicating that average T1 values measured in brain significantly prolonged with increasing age.
+Overall, we have demonstrated that there is a trend indicating that average T1 values measured in the brain significantly prolonged with increasing age.
 We did not observe a significant reduction of T1 in any of the ROIs.

 Discussion& Conclusion

-In this study,T1 maps of the whole brainwere created including 218 ROIs defined in the TT_N27 atlas.
-The major finding of this study is the age-related T1prolongation observed in various subcortical and cortical brain structures as well as cerebellar regions.
+Quantitative MRItechniques with different contrast mechanisms are used in the clinic to provide valuable information about both normal and pathological brain tissues.
+There are several studies reporting a relationship between myelin and T1[9,10].
+Reduced myelination of the underlying tissue tends to prolong T1[11].Rooney et al. (2007) showed the relative contribution of iron content to R1maps[12].
+Higher iron concentration in deep brain nuclei[13] and cortex[14] reduces T1.
+In addition, T1 is linearly proportional to the water content[15] and age-related reduced water content tends to reduce T1[14].Furthermore, it is important to consider that these factors are coupled with each other.
+While myelin is a key factor determining the interpretation of T1, the water content of the myelin is a confounding factor.

-qMRItechniques with different contrast mechanisms are used in the clinic to provide valuable information about both normal and pathological aging.
-Previous studies reported differences of T1 in subcortical and cortical areas of Parkinson[37]and Alzheimer’s disease patients[38].
+Previous studies reported differences of T1 in subcortical and cortical areas of patients with Parkinson’s[37]and Alzheimer’s disease [38].
 These outcomes indicate the potential of T1 mapping in neurodegenerative disease research.Determination of T1 variation in thebrain is also important from a cytoarchitectural point of view.
 It wasshown that R1 maps of the visual cortex and retinotopic maps are associated with many visual area borders[39].

 In our study, T1 values in the whole brain of young and old participants were measured based on 134 ROIs from the CA_N27_ML atlas.
-This allowed us to investigate T1 changes during healthy aging comprehensively.To the best of our knowledge, this is the first study investigating age-related changes of T1 relaxation time in the ROIs selected from the whole brain using an exploratory approach.

-In a cohort of young (age range: 18-35 years) and early aging (age range: 60-78 years), the main finding of our study is the age-related prolongation of T1 in several subcortical, cortical, and cerebellar areas (57 of 134 ROIs).All the significant changes observed in this study is the age-related prolongation of T1, we did not observe a significant decrease in any of the ROIs between these two age groups.
+(In this study,T1 maps of the whole brainwere created including 218 ROIs defined in the TT_N27 atlas.???
+Intro’dan cikarttigim satirda baska atlas ve sayi yaziyor) This allowed us to investigate T1 changes during healthy aging comprehensively.To the best of our knowledge, this is the first study investigating age-related changes of T1 relaxation time in the ROIs selected from the whole brain using an exploratory approach.
+The major finding of this study is that, age-related T1 prolongation is observed in various subcortical and cortical brain structures, as well as cerebellar regions.
+More specifically, in a cohort of young (18-35 years old) and early aging (60-78 years old) groups, age-related prolongation of T1 in several subcortical, cortical, and cerebellar areas (57 of 134 ROIs) is observed.All of the significant changes observed in this study are related to prolongation of T1.
+We did not observe a significant decrease in T1 in any of the ROIs between these two age groups.